tranleduy2000/pascalnide/README.md

 	    * Code style: many interface for the editor.
 	    * Font size, font, word wrap.
   4. Support library Android (Sensor, battery, record audio, camera...)
+  5. Support Java in pascal

 ## Features that the interpreter is missing

 - Exceptions
 - Set, and Variant types
 - for ... in ... do loops
 - with ... do statements
-- goto, label (it will never supported)
+- goto, label

 ## Libraries supported for Android